devignesh/graphQL-Django/README.md

 This is simple blog post app using django and graphQL, We design an api schema for blogpost and comment.

-In graphQL Queries and mutation for getting data and changing data in server.
+In graphQL Queries and mutation is used for getting data and changing data in server.

 Graphene we can use Django to create GraphQL APIs.